trizin/NFT-Marketplace-on-Avalanche/README.md

 ```

 We would be using block numbers instead of timestamps.
 If we were developing this application on another chain such as Ethereum Mainnet, block timestamps are being set by the miners, and they are spoofable.
 However, in Avalanche, there is no set block rate; thus, we cannot rely on block numbers.
 We will be using `block.timestamp` to measure time.
 Timestamps are guaranteed to be within 30 seconds of real-time therefore we do not need to worry about it.
-[Read more about it here.](https://support.avax.network/en/articles/5106526-measuring-time-in-smart-contracts)
+[Read more about it here.](https://support.avax.network/en/articles/5106526-measuring-time-in-smart-contracts).

-The auction will end when the current timestamp is greater than or equal to the `endTime` which holds the timestamp the end of the auction.
+The auction will end when the current timestamp is greater than or equal to the `endTime`. `endTime` is the end timestamp of the auction.

 ### Constructor function